Novel topological classes in black hole thermodynamics

-{\textit{One novel topological class}}--- Recently we observed \cite{JHEP0624213} a similar temperature-dependent thermodynamic topological phase transition occurring in the four-dimensional static-charged AdS black hole within EMDA gauged supergravity theory, the four-dimensional static-charged AdS HS black hole, and the five-dimensional static-charged AdS black hole within K-K gauged supergravity theory.
-We will use the four-dimensional static-charged AdS HS black hole as an example to construct a new classification that includes black hole solutions exhibiting temperature-dependent thermodynamic topological phase transitions, representing the three similar cases.
-The metric, Abelian gauge potentials, scalar fields, and thermodynamic quantities of the four-dimensional static-charged AdS HS black hole are given in Eqs. (\ref{4d}) and (\ref{therm}) in \textit{Appendix A}, but now the four electric charge parameters are set to $q_1 \ne q_2 \ne 0$ and $q_3 = q_4 = 0$ (note that the metric structure, while spherically symmetric, is significantly different from that of the RN-AdS case).
+\textit{One novel topological class}.---Recently we observed \cite{JHEP0624213} a novel temperature-dependent thermodynamic topological phase transition occurring in the four-dimensional static charged AdS black hole within the EMDA gauged supergravity theory, and the four-dimensional static two-charge AdS black hole, as well as the five-dimensional static charged AdS black hole within the K-K gauged supergravity theory.

+We will take the four-dimensional static two-charge AdS black hole as an example to construct a new classification that includes black hole solutions exhibiting temperature-dependent thermodynamic topological phase transitions, representing the three similar cases.
+The metric, Abelian gauge potentials, scalar fields, and thermodynamic quantities of the four-dimensional static two-charge AdS black hole are given in Eqs. (\ref{4d}) and (\ref{therm}) in \textit{ Appendix A}.